OnlineQuizPlatformSVFC/OnlineQuizPlatform_Documentation/OnlineQuizPlatform_Docu.md

  Registered: A timestamp that represents the day of the user's registration

- last login: The user's most recent login time
+ Last Login: The user's most recent login time

  Profile Picture: The optional URL for the user's profile image